yeungon/NewNuke/README.md

 NewNuke was born in New Zealand, as you can see in the name why it is.
 Here are some of the notable features that can help you have a glimpse about it.

-- MVC design pattern, module based structure.
+- MVC application architecture, module based structure.
 - Singeton, Registry, Dependecy Injection design patterns.

 # References